 VoIP telephony becomes the rage, offering more affordable calls.
 While irresistible to clients, these services were vulnerable to wiretapping, denial of service attacks, and theft of services.
 Murray Associates was the first in our field to research this communications “advancement,” and provide our clients with a safe migration strategy.

-At our clients’ request, Murray Associates established a local presence in the European Union and Southeast Asia.
+At our clients’ request, Murray Associates established a local presence in the European Union and Oceania/Australasia.

 Continuing research into new sensing instrumentation, we invested approximately $40,000.00 in government-level new NLJD instrumentation for our clients.
 One of the most exciting capabilities of the new equipment is their ability to “hear” video cameras hidden within objects like clocks, radios, furniture, ceilings, etc.

-A new Multifunction Digital Telephone Analyzer was released.
+A new Multifunction Digital Telephone Analyzer, with VoIP capabilities, became available.
 We immediately upgraded, at a cost of $19,000.00.
 It combined the functions of multiple instruments into one unit.
 This made room for additional instrumentation in our kit and allowed the detection of digital voice leaks on phone lines.

 GSM bugs began flooding the Internet ‘spy shops’ and eBay for as little as $25.00.
 They are very difficult to locate as they are dormant when not actively being listened to.
 In response to client’s concerns, Murray Associates developed Digital Surveillance Location Analysis™ (DSLA™) using modified instrumentation from AirPatrol Corporation.

 Spyware on “smart” cell phones hit critical mass this year.
 Clients and website visitors asked for a solution.
 What began as an executive briefing turned into a book – “Is My Cell Phone Bugged?: Everything You Need to Know to Keep Your Mobile Conversations Private” is released in early 2011.